kodadot/developers/docs/roadmap.md

-### What is the roadmap of KodaDot?
+# What is the roadmap of KodaDot?

 KodaDot has started as re-implementation [DotApps.io](https://dotapps.io/) from React to [VueJs by reversing component by component which was awarded by web3 foundation grant](https://vue-polkadot.js.org/).
 From here, founders behind KodaDot realized it would be great to recycle gathered knowledge and once winning and participating on few Polkadot and Ethereum hackathon decided to choose grind in NFT space.
 From here implemented UX friendly UI for Substrapunks, then implemented first unofficial RMRK explorer.
 From here it was opportunity to start seeing KodaDot as ultimate public good.

 ## Web3 styled development
 - We've took non-traditional turn to develop KodaDot and choosed steer away from traditional web2 development to embrace external participation through bounties and be close to as possible web3 ethos.
-Turns out, [we have 70+ contributors, 200+ forks](https://github.com/kodadot/nft-gallery) and $50k in paid bounties for external participation.
+Turns out, [we have 70+ contributors, 200+ forks](https://github.com/kodadot/nft-gallery) and $50k in paid bounties for external participants.
 This offers on development more perspective through [collaboration](https://en.wikipedia.org/wiki/Collaboration) and [collective wisdom](https://en.wikipedia.org/wiki/Collective_wisdom).
 Appart from technical tasks, we paid out for [non-technical bounties](https://github.com/kodadot/nft-gallery/issues?q=is%3Aopen+is%3Aissue+label%3A%22%E2%9C%8D%EF%B8%8F+-+writing%22) as well.
-Seems system is usable at some scale.
+0 Seems system is usable at some scale and we are still exploring it.

-- Expand on code review guild
+### Code Review Guild
+- We went with experiments further and leveraged Github CodeOwners which helps us on rotating basis assign everytime someone else, who can help with review or make contribution to our code.
+- Generally rule of thumb, to become part of CRG, we internally set limit to have at least 50-100 PRs merged to upstream branch as it's quite requirement to understand codebase, mission of KodaDot, respect good to great code quality guidelines and help each other out, especially contributors who like complete our bounties in repository.
 - Code Review Guild [already recieved first payout](https://github.com/kodadot/nft-gallery/discussions/2999) after weeks of experiment

+### QA Guild
+- As we've realized that going with specialized set of people for each task might yield better performance and cut friction in our development process, we are experimenting with our internal team members helping us out to fast track pull request from end user perspective.
+- In current process they help set WFM label and approve functionality/bugfix of particular PR and looking for some glitches which might end users potential experience in production.
+In this way we are trying split from from CGR and offset it to QA guild

 ## Leading NFT analytics platform
 - As you've may heard, KodaDot is powered over 100+ GraphQL queries, which helps users navigate through collectibles and on-chain activity and articulate dynamics of NFTs or collectible.